dividiti/ck-caffe/README.md

 It's the first step (we support CPU version for now), and we would like to support CUDA as well as compile all dependencies via CK too (to simplify and automate this process)...

+However, it an important step to help researchers compile and run Caffe (and similar DNN frameworks) on Linux, Windows and Android in a unified way via CK with JSON API!

 ## Next steps